When it comes to mixing concrete, there are three options to choose from:

 - Mix by hand - where less than ¼m³ of concrete is needed, it can be mixed by hand by a reasonably fit person.

-- Use a cement mixer - where the quantity is between about ¼m³ and 2m³, a powered concrete
+- Use a cement mixer - where the quantity is between about ¼m³ and 2m³, a powered concrete mixer is useful

 - Buying in Ready Mix - where more than 2m³ of concrete is needed, it is easier and probably cost effective to go for a delivery of ready mixed concrete.